New Jersey 101.5

 NJ 101.5 Kratom News

+Well, it has been an interesting week in New Jersey regarding kratom news.
+The first post from April 24, 2023, that I read about it was concerning.
 The first article had the headline: A new push in NJ to regulate an herb that can make you flip out.
 This piece was written by David Matthau.

 Is Kratom Safe?

-Now this article was a bit less dramatic about the effects of kratom, but nonetheless did have some questionable content.
+Now this article was a bit less dramatic about the effects of it, but nonetheless did have some questionable content.
 Now regulation is not a dreadful thing when it helps protect consumers.
 Regulation is not a ban, but a way to ensure that a product is safe.

 Adulterated Kratom